Get News & Updates Directly To Your Inbox

-Need-to-Know NumbersCholesterol may be one of many preventable risk factors for heart trouble.
-To better understand your cardiac health, your doctor will conduct tests to pinpoint other factors that can be increasing your heart disease risk.
-The following tests provide important health numbers that you need to know.
+Cholesterol is one of many preventable risk factors for heart disease.
+To better understand your cardiac health, your doctor will conduct tests to pinpoint other factors that can also increase your risks.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.